 The best sales prospecting tools for researching your prospect are right at your fingertips.
 But before we get there, here’s a handy spreadsheet to log your research into.
-It makes your life easier, and you can use it to email up to 200 prospects at once with personalized messaging (we’ll get to that later).
+It makes your life easier, and you can use it to send mass emails with personalized messaging (we’ll get to that later).

 Now, onto the sales prospecting tools that do the research for you…

 5. Yesware — See a recommended time to send an email to any time zone

 Sending emails shouldn’t be super complicated.

 But when you don’t take into consideration moving parts like time zone, you risk not reaching your recipient.